 - Heat the oil in a medium saucepan over medium heat.
 Add the onions and saute for about five minutes or until soft.
 Stir in the mushrooms and saute two more minutes.
 Stir in the garlic and saute for just about 30 seconds.

-- Add the parsley salt, black pepper, quinoa, and vegetable broth.
+- Add the broth, quinoa, nutritional yeast, parsley, salt, and black pepper, as desired.
 Reduce heat to low and simmer for 15 to 18 minutes or until all the water is absorbed and the quinoa is soft and fluffy.
 If the quinoa is still crunchy you can add more broth and simmer it for a few more minutes.

 - Spoon the quinoa stuffing into the acorn squashes and cover them with the reserved squash tops.
 Reheat the finished dish, if necessary, and serve.